-Fill another pastry bag with a circle tip attached with chocolate hazelnut spread or other desired filling.
-Use a wooden skewer to poke a hole through middle of churros.
-Pipe the filling into one end, flip churro around, and fill in other end until filling is throughout the middle.
+Fill another pastry bag with Nutella or other desired churro filling.
+Fit the bag with a small circle tip.
+Pipe the filling into one end, flip the churro around, and fill in other end until the filling is throughout the middle.
 (Tip: Squeeze the filling in slowly so it fills the cavity.)